moodle/devdocs/docs/apis/core/grading/index.md

   - Plugins
   - Grading
   - Activity grading
+documentationDraft: true
 ---

-## Overview

 Advanced grading was introduced in Moodle 2.2 for grading of assignments.
 It is intended to be used for grading of other types of activities in the later versions.
-Moodle will try to minimise future API changes, but as this API is relatively new, changes are possible.

 ## Glossary

-In advanced grading we operate with three main entities: a grading area, a grading form definition and a grading form instance.
+In advanced grading we operate with three main entities:

+- a grading area;
+- a grading form definition; and
+- a grading form instance.

 ### Grading area